Back to Blog

 Think of a landing page like a big billboard on the side of the road.
 It has one message.
 One goal.
 No extra paths to wander down.

-Let’s say you’re launching an online course.
+Let's say you're launching an online course.
 Before you build your full website, you make a simple landing page where people can sign up for early access.
-That’s it—no About page, no blog, no distractions.
+If you decide to go this route, our guide on building a landing page with Framer walks you through it step by step.
+That's it—no About page, no blog, no distractions.

 What makes a good landing page?